DavidLam92/SYWTBSA/README.md

+# So you want to be a SOC Analyst? by Eric Capuano

+This lab was created by Eric Capuano.
+It can be found at <a href="https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro">https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro</a>.
+"A blog series for someone wanting to get a start as a SOC Analyst."

+## Objective

+The SYWTBSA project aimed to establish a controlled environment for simulating and detecting cyber attacks.
+This hands-on experience was designed to develop direct and indirect skills such as deploying and configuring systems, routers, firewalls, parse logs, tuning Sysmon, etc. for network security, detection and response.

+### Skills Learned

+-
+-
+-

+### Tools Used

+-
+-
+-

+## Steps

 1. The first task was to download and install a free 30-day trial version of VMware rkstation.
    This part was self explanatory.
 Trial should end May 30th.
 Countdown begins.